 I would recommend that you do this as follows:

-- Create a customer profile for your ideal customer.
+- Create a customer profile for your ideal customer as part of your sales plan.

 - Share this with everyone in your sales, marketing, and account management team to stay focused on who the customer is and what they need.